The Dickies: During the pop punk revival (1990–1999)

 The Dickies toured Europe in 1990 for the first time in a decade.
 Upon their arrival on the continent, meeting fans provided evidence to band members of their enduring popularity despite their ten year absence.
 They have returned regularly since then, including participation in multi-band punk rock festivals.

 In 1990, the Dickies wrote another theme song for a motion picture.
-This time it was for Lucas Reiner's time travel comedy film Spirit of 76, which stars David Cassidy, Leif Garrett, Devo, and Red Kross.
+This time it was for Lucas Reiner's time travel comedy film Spirit of 76, which stars David Cassidy, Leif Garrett, Devo, and Redd Kross.

 1991 saw the release of another live Dickies album, this one entitled Live In London - Locked 'N' Loaded, put out by German label Rebel Rec.
 It was recorded at the Dome in London on October 11, 1990.

-On June 4, 1993 the Dickies headlined a one day festival called the Milwaukee Mega Jam.
+On June 4, 1993, the Dickies headlined a one-day festival called the Milwaukee Mega Jam.
 Other acts on the bill included Green Day (a half year before the release of their breakthrough Dookie album), Agent Orange, and the Didjits.
 Also in 1993, the band released a 3 song EP entitled Road Kill on Triple X Records.

 In addition to whatever personal issues the Dickies had to cope with in the middle part of their career, there was also the commercial challenge of the decline of the original punk scene, replaced by post punk, college rock, underground hardcore punk, and, eventually, alternative rock, none of which provided the Dickies with a suitable milieu.
 Therefore, the profile of the band was uplifted with the rise of California pop punk in the 1990s, with successful bands like the Offspring and Green Day citing the Dickies as an influence.
 Leonard Phillips noted in a 1994 interview that "We are being recognized in a mainstream way again."

 One outgrowth of the revived attention given the Dickies, and attempts by interviewers to connect them to the current scene, was a minor feud with Green Day.
-This resulted from a misunderstood joke from the Dickies camp, often repeated (it was a stock answer to a frequent question), saying the multi-platinum selling Green Day should support their forbears by "passing the hat" at a stadium gig to fund a punk rock retirement home.
+This resulted from a misunderstood joke from the Dickies camp, often repeated (it was a stock answer to a frequent question), saying the multi-platinum selling Green Day should support their forebears by "passing the hat" at a stadium gig to fund a punk rock retirement home.
 One shortened version of this idea had Stan Lee saying "they should just write us a check", which was interpreted as Green Day ripping the Dickies off.
 This led to salty quotes from the former band directed at the Dickies in an issue of Guitar World, which Leonard Phillips describes as being "WWF" style: the Dickies are "the most bitter old bastards", who are "just another Ramones rip-off".
 Apparently it blew over, as Green Day bassist Mike Dirnt would attend Dickies shows after this, and was friendly in his interactions with them.